Philip M. Shafer

 Department of Languages, Literature, and Philosophy

-Ph.D.
-(ABD), Children's/Young Adult Literature and Linguistics, Middle Tennessee State University (expected in 2015)
+Ph.D., Children's/Young Adult Literature and Linguistics, Middle Tennessee State University (2016)

 M.A., English, Tennessee State University (2006)

 B.S., Liberal Studies (Concentrations: Music Composition and Psychology, minor in Sociology), Middle Tennessee State University (2004)

 MIDI (Music Instrument Digital Interface) Certification in Sequencing and Digital Audio Recording (Concentrations: Film Score Composition, Popular Music Arrangement, Music Theory, Music Business), Columbia State Community College (2001)